GuineaBot3Labs/.github/profile/README.md

 ### Our Projects

 - **GuineaBot3**: An advanced Chess AI designed for continuous learning and adaptation, demonstrating our dedication to pushing the boundaries of AI.
-- **StarFox-AI** (On Hold): A project focused on leveraging gaming to enhance computer vision and AI spatial awareness, currently paused to prioritize the development of higan-env.
+- **StarFox-AI** (On Hold): A project focused on leveraging gaming to enhance computer vision and AI spatial awareness, currently paused due to the development of higan-env, which will power StarFox-AI in the future.
-- **higan-env**: A modification of the higan emulator, incorporating an API for enriched program-emulator interactions.
+- **higan-env**: A modification of the higan emulator, to bridge the gap between AI, training environments, and classic games.

 ## How to Get Involved